schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 # Split the df into 80% train 20% test data
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size= 0.20, random_state=42)
 ```
-Our data has been cleaned and split into training and testing features and targets.
+Our data has been cleaned and the target and features have been separated and split into training and testing datasets.
 If you've stuck with us this far, it's about to pay off.
 Let's run some KNN models!

 #### Baseline Accuracy